-POLICY FOR THE DELIVERY OF FALL OR SPRING EXTENDED LEARNING
+POLICY FOR THE DELIVERY OF FALL OR SPRING EXTENDED LEARNING (Class of 2026 and Earlier)

 Note: Any deviation from this policy must be approved in writing by the Associate Dean for Academic Affairs and articulated to the students at least one week prior to the scheduled extended learning.
 All academic policies regarding attendance, dress code, assessment, etc. apply to the extended learning period unless otherwise noted here.